 When the learner explains the score for their desire or demand for change, ask probing questions to elicit the learner's depth of desire, the external demands for this change, and the dissatisfaction the learner or others feel about the situation as it is.

 For the vision of change, determine whether the learner can articulate the vision fully and imagine him or herself completely engaged in this new behavior.

 For their plan and process for achieving the change, verify that the learner has a concrete and viable plan and process already in place in order to achieve the vision and accomplish the change.
 Your milestone roadmap is only the beginning of your plan.
 However, as project managers, the tendency is to go into much detail.
 The coach needs to help the learner find a healthy compromise.

 Third, proceed to the resistance to change; have the learner give it a numerical score from O to 5 and explain the reasons behind the score.
 Many learners are surprised to find that they themselves have resistance to the change they say they want, or that some people around them may not support them in their desire to grow.

 Fourth, complete the calculation with the learner.
-Notice that multiplying the desire score, the vision score, and the plan and process score means that if any of these three factors is 0, the entire left side of the equation is 0.
+Notice that multiplying the desired score, the vision score, and the plan and process score means that if any of these three factors is 0, the entire left side of the equation is 0.
 When this is the case, no change will occur.
 However, if the left side of the equation is greater than the resistance to change score, change is likely; the greater the score on the left side relative to the resistance score, the greater the speed and magnitude of the change.
 Of course, in short-term coaching, this is critical.
 Work with the learner, and see if it’s possible to address factors if they are preventing change.
 In longer-term engagements, the coach can help address these hurdles.
-In short-term relationships there isn’t time, either they are ready for change or they are not.
+In short-term relationships, there isn’t time, either they are ready for change or they are not.

-Longer term engagements may follow these short-term relationships, but it’s important to deliver value quickly.
+Longer-term engagements may follow these short-term relationships, but it’s important to deliver value quickly.